What does midwifery care look like?

 How does midwifery care during a home birth differ from hospital birth?

-who is a candidate for home birth?
+Who is a candidate for home birth?

 What area do you serve?